retypeapp/retype/components/icon.md

 [Simple](https://simpleicons.org/) | 3414 | `:icon-simple-rocket:` | :icon-simple-rocket:
 [Tabler](https://tabler.io/icons) | 6074 | `:icon-tabler-rocket:` | :icon-tabler-rocket:

-For the `rocket` examples above, the SVG files are organised like this:
+For the `rocket` examples above, the SVG files are organized like this:

 ![](../blog/images/2026-03-23-rocket-icons.png)

 ---

-## Organise icons your way
+## Organize icons your way

 You are not limited to public icon libraries.